Last Updated:

 Color redColor = Color.RED;

-g2d.setPaint(redColor); // This will compile because Color implements Paint
+g2d.setPaint(redColor); // This compiles because Color implements Paint

 simulatePaintMethod(redColor);